buahaha/aa-memberaudit/README.md

 Name | Description | Default
 -- | -- | --
+`MEMBERAUDIT_APP_NAME`| Name of this app as shown in the Auth sidebar. | `'Member Audit'` `MEMBERAUDIT_ESI_ERROR_LIMIT_THRESHOLD`| ESI error limit remain threshold.
+The number of remaining errors is counted down from 100 as errors occur.
+Because multiple tasks may request the value simultaneously and get the same response, the threshold must be above 0 to prevent the API from shutting down with a 420 error | `25`
-`MEMBERAUDIT_APP_NAME`| Name of this app as shown in the Auth sidebar. | `'Member Audit'` `MEMBERAUDIT_BULK_METHODS_BATCH_SIZE`| Technical parameter defining the maximum number of objects processed per run of Django batch methods, e.g. bulk_create and bulk_update | `500`
+`MEMBERAUDIT_BULK_METHODS_BATCH_SIZE`| Technical parameter defining the maximum number of objects processed per run of Django batch methods, e.g. bulk_create and bulk_update | `500`
 `MEMBERAUDIT_LOCATION_STALE_HOURS`| Hours after a existing location (e.g. structure) becomes stale and gets updated. e.g. for name changes of structures | `24`
 `MEMBERAUDIT_MAX_MAILS`| Maximum amount of mails fetched from ESI for each character | `250`